Frequently Asked QuestionsFiling taxes late as a US expat

-There are still penalties, fines, and interest that could be assessed, and it is essential that you understand this.
+There are still penalties, fines, and interest that could be assessed, and it is essential that you understand this critical fact pertaining to filing taxes late as a US expat.
 The important factor here is to file your tax returns and then pay before the IRS finds you.
 If your return wasn’t filed by the due date (including extensions of the time that is given to file), this is what you will need to know:

-- You may be subject to the failure to file penalty, unless you have reasonable cause, such as the death of a family member, mental illness, alcoholism, bad advice from your accountant, or extended military service.
+- If you’re filing taxes late as a US expat, you may be subject to the failure to file penalty, unless you have reasonable cause, such as the death of a family member, mental illness, alcoholism, bad advice from your accountant, or extended military service.